MatheusGustavoo/gcp_pipeline/README.md

-# ELT Financial Data Pipeline on GCP
+# ELT Data Pipeline on GCP

 A production-grade ELT pipeline built on **Google Cloud Platform**, processing transaction data through automated quality checks with dbt transformations, and data governance using Dataplex.